 - Alligator Hunt Zones Map

 The 2019 season opens at SUNSET on Friday, August 16, 2019 and closes at SUNRISE on Monday, October 7, 2019.

 One (1) alligator.
 Legal alligators must be greater than or equal to 48 inches in length as measured from end of the snout to tip of the tail for Zones 1–9.
 In Zone 1A (Lake Walter F. George), legal alligators must be greater or equal to 96 inches in length as measured from end of the snout to tip of the tail.

 Anyone hunting or assisting an alligator permit holder must possess a valid Hunting License.
-Hunters must be at least twelve years of age.
-Hunters age 12–15 need not have a Hunting License.
+Hunters age 15 and younger need not have a Hunting License.
 In order to hunt unsupervised they must have a valid Hunter Education Certificate.
 An Alligator Harvest Permit must be in possession of a person in the hunting party.

 Hunters may use hand-held ropes or snares, snatch hooks, harpoons, gigs or arrows with a restraining line attached.
 Legal alligators must be dispatched immediately upon capture by using a handgun or bangstick, or by severing the spinal cord with a sharp implement.

 Alligators may be hunted during the day or at night.

 It is unlawful to hunt without landowners permission including powerline, gas line, railroad and other rights-of-way.
 Written permission must be obtained if land is so posted.

 For purpose of managing, hunting and dispersing alligator harvest, the State is divided into 10 zones as follows: